ashmod/ashmod.github.io/content/blog/windows-hyperv.md

 ## Wrapping Up

-In the end, this little toggle script has been a lifesaver for me - letting me use WSL2 for development without sacrificing gaming performance or dealing with VBS headaches.
-Windows virtualization features are incredibly powerful, but the conflicts (especially around security like VBS and anti-cheat) can be frustrating.
+In the end, this little toggle script has been doing the job for me without having to resort to VBS headaches.
+Windows virtualization features are definitely powerful, but the conflicts (especially around security like VBS and anti-cheat) can be frustrating.
 This workaround isn't perfect; it requires a reboot each time—but it's simple, reliable, and doesn't mess with deeper system settings.

 If you're in the same boat, give the script a try.
 Save it as `HyperV-Toggle.bat`, right-click > Run as Administrator, and toggle away.